marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/Readme.md

   </tr>
 </table>

-Benzene occupancy maps generated from the (A) Cluster 2 0–20ps and(B) Cluster 1 21–40ps analysis windows of the pipeline MD simulation of 100ps , superimposed on the representative protein structure (PDB structure 4MZI (human mutant p53) per window taken from the snapshot whose probe atoms overlap best with avg_grid peaks.
+Benzene occupancy maps were generated from (A) Cluster 2 (0–20 ps) and (B) Cluster 1 (21–40 ps) analysis windows of the pipeline MD simulation (total 100 ps), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
+The representative structure was chosen as the snapshot whose probe atoms best overlap with the average grid peaks.
 Benzene occupancy maps are shown as black meshes.

-The small cluster meshes are because each cluster is based on only a handful of snapshots (5 per window by default) and the short production run time of 100ps.Thus the isomesh polygons are tiny and scattered — the “hotspot” occupancy hasn’t had time to converge.
-Essentially, each mesh reflects a small number of probe binding events, not a fully sampled occupancy, which should be resolved once longer production runs (ns-scale) and more snapshots per window are done for smoother and more interpretable clusters.
+The small and scattered appearance of the meshes is due to each cluster being based on only a handful of snapshots (5 per window by default) and the relatively short production run of 100 ps.
+As a result, the isomesh polygons are tiny and dispersed — the “hotspot” occupancy has not fully converged.
+Each mesh essentially reflects a limited number of probe binding events, rather than a fully sampled occupancy.
+Longer production runs (ns-scale) and more snapshots per window would yield smoother, more interpretable clusters.